Mentoring Support

 When and where?

-We want you to be able to access your support when and where it is right for you, your support can be delivered in person on campus, at work or virtually via email, telephone or Skype, 9am-9pm 7 days a week.
+We want you to be able to access your support when and where it is right for you.
+Your support can be delivered in person on campus, at work or virtually via email, telephone or video call between 9am and 9pm, 7 days a week.

 Funding

-Mentoring support is usually funded through the Disabled Students’ Allowances or Access to Work but some people can use direct payments or pay privately.
-If you use our service we will deal with all the employment issues so you will not have to worry about recruitment and payment of tax and national insurance.
+Mentoring support is usually funded through the Disabled Students’ Allowances or Access to Work but some people pay privately or are sponsored by their employer.
+If you use our service to access a mentor, we will invoice your funding body directly and deal with all the employment requirements of your mentor, such as recruitment, payment of tax and national insurance.

 What do our mentees say?